invision-makoto/unsupported-keyboard-navigation/README.md

 | **L**  | Navigate to the previous page |
 | **R**  | Refrsh the current page       |

-All of these key bindings can bechanged or disabled in the plugins settings page.
+All of these key bindings can be changed or disabled at will in the plugins settings page.

+## Sponsorship
+This plugin was commissioned and has been publicly sponsored by [iacas](https://community.invisionpower.com/profile/392549-iacas/) from [TheSandTrap.com](http://thesandtrap.com).

+Interested in sponsoring your own plugin idea?
+Contact me via my [providers profile](https://community.invisionpower.com/third-party/providers/makoto-r40/) for more information!

 ## License
 This plugin is commercially licensed, one purchase is valid for one installation.
 If you wish to install this plugin on multiple IPS installations, please do the right thing and support development by purchasing a license for each community!